-Delivered in 2021 and scheduled for early operations in 2022, Frontier will accelerate innovation in science and technology and maintain US leadership in high-performance computing and artificial intelligence.
+Delivered in 2021 and open for early operations in 2022, Frontier is accelerating innovation in science and technology and maintaining US leadership in high-performance computing and artificial intelligence.
 Frontier users will model the entire lifespan of a nuclear reactor, uncover disease genetics, and build on recent developments in science and technology to further integrate artificial intelligence with data analytics and modeling and simulation.

 |Peak Performance||27 PF||200 PF||1.6 EF|